chainstack/docs/docs/tutorials/ethereum/asset-tokenization-with-embark.md

     * PATH_TO_KEYSTORE — the location of the keystore file.
     * PASSWORD — the password you provided when creating the Ethereum account with Geth.
-    * RPC_ENDPOINT — your Ropsten node RPC endpoint with username and password.
-The format is `user-name:pass-word-pass-word-pass-word@nd-123-456-789.p2pify.com`.
+    * ENDPOINT — your Ropsten node endpoint.
+The format is `nd-123-456-789.p2pify.com/3c6e0b8a9c15224a8228b9a98ca1531d`.
 See also [View node access and credentials](/platform/view-node-access-and-credentials).

     Contract example: